0x1eef/tail.css/README.md

 There are compressed copies of those files included in [dist/](dist/) - they weigh in at around 6KB.

+## Why ?

+I found it to be near impossible to use tailwind without a nodejs environment.
+But not every project I work on has nodejs available.
+That's why I decided to build a vanilla CSS file I could include in any project - with or without nodejs.

 ## Build

     $ bin/build